 The serpent is symbolic of fertility and rebirth; the star is synonymous with infinite love and the ladybug brings good luck.

-These are just a few of the spiritual emblems that make up Bee Goddess, the contemporary fine jewellery brand founded by Turkish-born Ece Sirin.
-Her contemporary talismans and amulets draw on mythological and sacred symbols and what she refers to as the ‘goddess philosophy’.
-Fans include Cate Blanchett, Kate Winslet, Beyoncé and Madonna.
+These are just a few of the spiritual emblems that make up Bee Goddess, the fine jewellery brand founded by Turkish-born Ece Sirin.
+Her contemporary talismans and amulets draw on mythological and sacred symbols and what she refers to as the ‘goddess philosophy’, while devotees include Cate Blanchett, Kate Winslet, Beyoncé and Madonna.

 Following a successful concession at Harrods, the jeweller has opened her first London flagship in Chelsea on the ever-charming Walton Street.
 With a striking red and black palette, this bijou boutique houses the entire Bee Goddess collection of joyful jewels, spanning sinuous arrows and shooting stars, crafted in 18-carat gold.
 Some have a refined, rock ‘n’ roll edge – like the jagged sword, synonymous with protection and a sharp mind, while the brand’s signature bee evokes abundance and beauty.